 Living in Rochester and Upstate New York

-Expansion Management Magazine ranked Rochester as number one among metropolitan areas having the best Quality of Life in the Nation.
-In addition, Places Rated Almanac ranked Rochester as the sixth best place to live in America in its just released 25th anniversary edition.
+Did you know that Rochester was ranked number one among metropolitan areas having the best quality of life in the nation and ranked as the 6th best place to live in America?